qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. tip:: **Styles**

-   The :ref:`Style` menu at the bottom of the page allows you to import or export these or part of these properties from several destination (file, clipboard, databse).
+   The :menuselection:`Style` menu at the bottom of the page allows you to import or export these or part of these properties from several destination (file, clipboard, databse).
    See :ref:`managing-custom-styles`.